x8699876/FastCopy/README.md

 ## Add to the Mac Finder's Context menu
-* Follow the below Automator screeshot to add the Automator
+* Open Automator, Files menu --> "new"
+* On the "Choose a type for your document" prompt, select "Service"
+* On the left in the search bar, type in "Run Shell Scripts" and select it.
-* Choose the type of Document, say "Add Service".
-Select Folders, "In Finder". on the left selt "Run Shell Scripts".Edit the path to where you installed the jar if needed.
+* For "Services receives selected", choose "Folders", in "Finder".
+Edit the path to where you installed the jar if needed.

  ![screen shot](doc/fastcopy-automator-setup2.png "Add to the Mac Finder's Context menu")
  ![screen shot](doc/fastcopy%20context%20menu.png "Context Men->Services")